Hosted by:

 Theme: Financing the Future of Humanitarian Action

-The 2026 Humanitarian Finance Summit offers a critical space for senior leaders across public, private, and philanthropic sectors to confront the widening humanitarian funding gap and reimagine financing models that can sustain humanitarian action.
+The 2026 Humanitarian Finance Summit offers a critical space for leaders across public, private, and philanthropic sectors to confront this widening gap and reimagine the financing models that can sustain humanitarian action.

-We are entering a new era for international humanitarian response.
-After nearly 15 years of steady, though insufficient, growth in funding for humanitarian assistance, the sector now faces a sharp and dramatic reversal.
-Traditional donors are retreating from international norms and cooperation and pulling back funding.
-This marks an inflection point for the sector, and exposing the fragility of an aid architecture that relies heavily on a small pool of traditional donors.
+We have entered a new era for international humanitarian response.
+After years of continuous growth in funding, the sector has experienced a sharp and dramatic reversal.
+With globalisation in retreat, traditional donors are also pulling back from co-operation and international norms, marking an inflection point for the sector, and exposing the fragility of an aid architecture that relied heavily on a small pool of donors.

-The collapse in financing profoundly impacts the most vulnerable people and communities and has triggered a wider crisis of legitimacy and morale for the sector.
+The changed approach and collapse in financing have profound implications for the most vulnerable people and communities and has triggered a wider crisis of legitimacy and morale for the sector.
 In response, many are calling for a fundamental rethink of how humanitarian action is financed and delivered, with one that embraces equitable partnerships, shifts power to local actors, and harnesses new financial mechanisms capable of addressing today’s complex risk environment.

 This Summit provides a platform to: